Technology in the Southeast Asian classroom

 The use of technology is becoming more common in schools and we will examine whether students actually find it effective in learning.
 The study and application of flipped classrooms and assessment tools based on student response, which is currently being conducted at Sunway International School, will allow us to evaluate students’ opinions on the effectiveness of these technologies.
 And, through first-hand experience and of connected learning and students bringing their own device to school, we will assess these methods, their use, application and how such techniques can be adapted.

 Each panellist will discuss their research, the application of each technology in the classroom and the student feedback they’ve received.
 The panel will also consult academic literature to see how these technologies are being applied, if at all in SE Asian schools.

 Finally, everyone on the panel will collectively discuss how these technologies can be applied to schools throughout SE Asia, with specific attention being given to the lack of resources and funding for schools in developing countries.

 - Blake Watters (Sunway International School) email@example.com

-After achieving a degree in Environmental Science and Geography, Blake began teaching English in South Korea.
+After achieving a degree in Environmental Science and Geography, Blake began to teach in Korea.
 He then returned to Canada to pursue a degree in Education before returning to Asia to teach Science at Sunway International School in Malaysia.
 Blake will bring his knowledge of flipped classrooms to the discussion and discuss how they are best applied.
 He will discuss his own research and the responses to flipped classrooms from both students and teachers.